Mell-o/stats-preview-card-component/README.md

 ### Continued development

+In this project, although I had access to the Figma file, I tried eyeballing the design elements first before checking the Figma specs for the correct spacing, line height, and font sizes.
+I think I did pretty well, but I want to continue practicing and improving my eye for detail.

-I would like to get more practice using mix-blend-mode.
+I would also like to get more practice using mix-blend-mode.
 I wasn’t able to get the header image to perfectly match the color shown in the Figma file, so I ultimately worked around it by downloading the three header image versions directly from the design file and using those instead.

 ### Useful resources